ourse is organized by the Stockholm University Demography Unit, Department of Sociology.

 Interpret results obtained and communicate them to experts and non-experts alike

-The class is introduced to event history analysis as a social science research method.
-The objective is to build an understanding of the kinds of research questions that can be answered using event history analysis and some basic methods for doing so.
-Focus will be on fostering understanding of the meaning of basic concepts and measures, such as hazard, survival, and censoring, and on use and interpretation of basic event-history regression analyses.
+The class introduces event history analysis as a social science research method.
+The objective is to build an understanding of the kinds of research questions that can be answered by using event history analysis and basic methods for doing so.
+Focus will be on understanding the meaning of basic concepts and measures, such as hazard, survival, and censoring, and on use and interpretation of basic event-history regression analyses.
 Furthermore, we will look into questions of duration dependency.
 These themes will be illustrated with data from the “Timing of life” module from the 2006 wave of the European Social Survey (ESS).
 In class we will study two different events.
-The first will be presented by the teachers, for the second the participants will work independently.
+The first will be presented by the teachers, participants will work independently on the second.

 • Cleves, M., Gould, W. & Marchenko, Y.V.
 2016.
 An Introduction to Survival Analysis Using Stata.
 Stata Press.
 Ch.
 1-8.